arushi10/saas/test_prep.md

 Is paper or red tape blocking digital empowerment?
 Are there such barriers at Del Norte?
 Elsewhere?
 * Financial barriers sometimes prevent certain groups of people from accessing technology.
 One way we are overcoming these divides at Del Norte is by providing free Chromebooks to people who request them.

+How can computer science and a knowledge of technology empower you?
+* The top four companies in the stock

 ### 5.3